How To Write a Salon Business Plan That Yields Profits

 Your company description should include the most important parts of your salon, like the theme/concept, location, and your target market.
 Think of this section as the “who, what, when, where, and why” of your business.

-A concept salon may be a salon that exclusively cuts kids’ hair or only does blowouts.
+You can also explain what type of salon you’re creating and the atmosphere you want to build.
+For example, your salon may exclusively cut kids’ hair or only offer blowouts.
 If you specialize in a certain cut or you plan to be more upscale vs. everyday, write out how your salon fits into one of these categories.

-Your salon’s location is also part the description.
+Your salon’s location is also part the description, so include details about where your salon will operate and why you chose that spot.
 A solid location is key to attracting new customers and keeping them coming back.
-Determine how much foot traffic your storefront will have, whether your customers have access to parking, or if there’s nearby public transportation.
-Surrounding businesses can be of help as well — you might partner with other local shops or restaurants for special events or promotions.
+Estimate how much foot traffic your storefront will have, whether your customers have access to parking, or if there’s nearby public transportation.

 Show that you know your stuff by providing insights and trends into the beauty industry along with your market analysis.
 A market analysis looks at the size of the market both in volume and in value, the competition, and the economic environment in terms of barriers to entry and regulation (this can be done qualitatively and quantitatively).